 Pope John Paul II made a pilgrimage to the Holy Land for the Great Jubilee of 2000 and celebrated Mass at the Basilica of the Annunciation on March 25, 2000.
 Pope Benedict celebrated Mass in the Basilica in May 2009 during his trip to Nazareth.

 St. Joseph’s Church is a Franciscan Roman Catholic church in the Old City of Nazareth.
 It was built in 1914 over the remains of much older churches.
 It is located next to the Church of the Annunciation.
-The church celebrates Joseph’s carpentry background with wood ceiling and treatments throughout.
+The church celebrates Joseph’s carpentry background with wood ceilings and treatments throughout.
 The Church is built on top of what is believed to be Joseph’s home.
-A Jewish bath along with artifacts have lead to this conclusion over the centuries.
+A Jewish bath along with artifacts has led to this conclusion over the centuries.

-Is the site where, according to Gospel of James, Archangel Gabriel appeared to Mary, mother of Jesus and announced that she would bear the Son of God – an event known as the Annunciation.
-The spring still runs and is currently covered
+Is the site where, according to the book of James, Archangel Gabriel appeared to Mary, the mother of Jesus, and announced that she would bear the Son of God – an event known as the Annunciation.
+The spring still runs and is currently covered.

 The Church is owned by the Custody of the Holy Land, part of the Franciscan order in the Catholic Church.
 The current church was built circa 1881, and expanded from 1897-1905, following efforts by the Franciscans to acquire the site between 1641 and 1879, when acquisition was completed.
 Twentieth-century archaeological excavations indicated that, before the current church building, the site housed a Jewish synagogue in the fourth and fifth centuries, and tombs under the rule of the Byzantine Empire in the fifth and sixth centuries.

 In 1901 the current facade was built, and on September 30, 1906, Bishop Angelo Roncalli consecrated the altar.
 In the second half of the 1990s, the Holy Land began an extensive renovation of the church, completed in 1999.